GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

 \subsubsection{\textbf{Gradient Matching}}

-Gradient matching is the foundational component of gradient inversion attacks tailored for federated learning.
-Given the model gradients for a single data point, gradient matching iteratively optimize the dummy input by minimizing the distance between its dummy gradients and the actual model gradients.
-The optimized dummy input finally ``matches" the ground-truth data point.
-This matching degree is typically quantified using cosine similarity or L2 distance.
+\textbf{Design Rationale} Gradient matching is the foundation of gradient inversion attacks mainly tailored for federated learning.
+Given the gradients with respect to model parameters, gradient matching first initializes a dummy input and then iteratively optimizes it by minimizing the distance between the gradients induced by the dummy input and the observed model gradients.
+Since our attack settings are strictly data-free and only assume the adversary access to actual or estimated gradients of the original and unlearned models, gradient matching serves as a natural starting point.

-In the graph domain, gradient matching denotes the process of reducing the discrepancy between the dummy gradients of a dummy graph and the ground-truth model gradients, it can be formally defined as: